Credit Suisse banker in cocaine-cash trial says murders dismissed by management

 "The whole process is with legal and compliance," one of the banker's former managers told the court.
 "The relationship manager is asked not to inform colleagues, when legal and compliance considers it important to inform different hierarchy, then they do it."

-(Additional reporting by Tsvetelia Tsolova in Sofia; writing by John O'Donnell; Editing by Kirsten Donovan)
+(Additional reporting by Tsvetelia Tsolova in Sofia; writing by John O'Donnell; Editing by Kirsten Donovan and Jane Merriman)

 ((john.odonnell@thomsonreuters.com;))